-Briefings for analysts and institutional investors

-Besides holding conference calls on financial results, we convened a briefing (November 2017) about the state of progress of our mid-term business plan, "To Be a Good Company 2017," which was launched in fiscal 2015, and also held an IR briefing (May 2018) on the new mid-term business plan, "To Be a Good Company 2020," which was launched in fiscal 2018.
+Briefings for analysts and institutional investors Besides holding conference calls on financial results, we convened a briefing (November 2018) about the state of progress of our Mid-Term Business Plan "To Be a Good Company 2020," which was launched in fiscal 2018, and also held an IR briefing (May 2019) on "Tokio Marine Group's management strategy."
 At the briefings, the management team, led by the Group CEO, provided explanations and engaged in question and answer sessions with attendees.

-Briefings for individual investors

-Held a briefing for individual investors led by the Group CEO on the theme of "Tokio Marine Group's corporate strategy."
-Also held briefings in various cities in Japan by the IR officer, mainly at seminars sponsored by securities companies (a total of 14 times in FY2017).

-Briefings for overseas investors

-Held individual meetings for overseas investors by the Group CEO and IR officer in the United States, Europe and Asia and explained the Group's business results, business plan, business environment and other conditions.

-Disseminating IR information through our website

-Tokio Marine Group strives to disseminate accurate information in a fair manner through its website.
+Briefings for individual investors Held a briefing for individual investors led by the Group CEO on the theme of "Tokio Marine Group's management strategy."
+Also held briefings in various cities in Japan by the IR officer, mainly at seminars sponsored by securities companies (a total of 14 times in fiscal 2018).
+Briefings for overseas investors Held individual meetings for overseas investors by the Group CEO and IR officer in the United States, Europe and Asia and explained the Group's management strategies, business plan, business results and other conditions.
+Disseminating IR information through our website Tokio Marine Group strives to disseminate accurate information in a fair manner through its website.
 In addition to timely disclosure of financial results and other information, Tokio Marine Group posts a wide range of various types of information in Japanese and English that helps with investment decisions.
 This includes annual securities reports, IR materials and preliminary reports regarding the monthly business results of principal subsidiaries.